-Measurement models in general and latent variable models in particular are now common in political science research.
+Measurement models in general, and latent variable models in particular, are now common in political science research.
 This is because political scientists are increasingly focused on improving the measurement of unobservable concepts and understanding the relationships and potential biases between different pieces of observable information and the measurement procedures that link this information to theoretical concepts.
 Recent methodological and computational advances have led to a flourishing of new latent variable modeling applications.
-These new tools provide researchers with a means of measuring difficult to observe concepts based on events, ratings, or other pieces of observable information that are assumed to be a result of the underlying unobservable latent trait.
+These new tools provide researchers with a means of measuring difficult to observe concepts based on events, ratings or other pieces of observable information that are assumed to be a result of the underlying unobservable latent trait.1

-Latent variable models are built on the idea that observable variables are manifestations of an underlying conceptual process that is not perfectly observable or knowable and includes increasingly computationally sophisticated probability models (e.g., Imai, Lo and Olmsted 2016; Jackman 2000, 2001; Martin and Quinn 2002; Plummer 2017; Carpenter et al. 2016) and computationally simply additive scales (e.g., Guttman 1949; van Schuur 2003) In this chapter, we review the scientific measurement process and the assumptions needed to construct models of unobservable theoretical concepts.
+Latent variable models are built on the idea that observable variables are manifestations of an underlying conceptual process that is not perfectly observable or knowable and includes increasingly computationally sophisticated probability models (e.g., Imai et al., 2016; Jackman, 2000, 2001; Martin and Quinn, 2002; Plummer, 2017; Carpenter et al., 2017) and computationally simply additive scales (e.g., Guttman, 1949; van Schuur, 2003).
+In this chapter, we review the scientific measurement process and the assumptions needed to construct models of unobservable theoretical concepts.

-The scientific process of measurement occurs in three iterative stages: conceptualization of the sociological or physical system being studied, operationalization of the data generating process that approximates the system, and empirical analysis of the data generated by that system.
+The scientific process of measurement occurs in three iterative stages: conceptualization of the sociological or physical system being studied, operationalization of the data generating process that approximates the system and empirical analysis of the data generated by that system.
 The relationship between each of these steps is assessed using construct validity tools.
-Because the measurement process is iterative, it is incumbent on the researcher to
+Because the measurement process is iterative, it is incumbent on the researcher to (1) acknowledge the starting point of the measurement process and (2) provide an assessment of the quality of the links between these steps.
+We provide more details about these recommendations throughout this chapter, although our focus here is on how latent variable models can be used to assess these steps.